Filkoff/Async_race/README.md

-# 🚀 Welcome to your new awesome project!

-This project has been created using **webpack-cli**, you can now run
+# To run this project you have to download and run the server https://github.com/mikhama/async-race-api

 ```
 npm run build